portfolio-performance/portfolio-help/docs/en/index.md

 - define and track your portfolio strategy with your planned asset allocation and ensure rebalancing.
 - create a comprehensive view across multiple depots and clearing accounts.
 - quickly and conveniently import statements from online banks and brokers.

-# About This Handbook

-Since the beginning of 2012, [Portfolio Performance](https://portfolio-performance.info) has been available to calculate the performance of an overall portfolio – across various depots and accounts – based on the True-Time Weighted Rate of Return and the internal rate of return.

 *Portfolio Performance* (PP) itself tries to remain as simple and intuitive as possible.
 However, explanations are sometimes necessary – as shown by the many similar questions in the [forum](https://forum.portfolio-performance.info).
 This "handbook" is intended to guide you through the first steps with *Portfolio Performance*, explain basic concepts, and document the features that require explanation.